-- Bring your slides on a USB memory stick or own laptop. - All group members must be participate in the presentation. - Outline of presentation (total 25 min per group): - 10 min presentation by project group - 15 min discussion.
-Discussion starts by responsible peer feedback group giving feedback and asking questions.
-After this, all attending groups can ask questions. - A teacher will be present at the beginning of the seminar to get you started, and at the end to answer any remaining questions from the presentations.
+- Bring the presentation on your own laptop. - All group members must be participate in the presentation. - You will be assigned "peer-feedback group" for another project. - Outline of presentation (total 25 min per group): - 10 min presentation by project group - 15 min discussion.
+The responsible peer-feedback group starts by giving feedback and asking questions.
+After this, others can ask questions.

+A teacher will be present at the beginning of the seminar to get you started, and at the end to answer any remaining questions from the presentations.
 Therefore, take notes of unresolved questions during the seminar.